GjinRexhaj/Sierpinski-Fractal-Generator/README.md

 # Sierpinski-Fractal-Generator
 A Java GUI program which renders an "nth" order Sierpinski gasket.
 The canvas size and degree of the rendered Sierpinski gasket are user-specified.

+## Development
+This is the main/stable branch where releases come from.
+If you'd like to get involved or see how the latest iteration of the program currently works, feel free to check out the development branch.
+Additionally, Javadoc for this porject can be found at this site: https://gjinrexhaj.github.io/Sierpinski-Fractal-Generator/

 ## Prerequisites
 To run this program, your computer must have Java.
 Ignore this process if you have it installed.